 I feel like sushi is one of those love it or hate it things.
 I know some people (ahem…me) that are crazy about the stuff.
 In fact, I made it clear to my husband during my first pregnancy that our first date night out after our baby was born would be for sushi and cocktails.
 Bless the man, he made it happen.
 I also know others that wouldn’t touch it with a 10-foot pole, mostly because the idea of “raw fish” grosses them out.
 Then, there are those that would be willing to try it, but are scared to because they have no idea where to start.

-Poke bowls are, at their most simple, basically deconstructed sushi rolls.
+Poke bowls are just basically deconstructed sushi rolls.
 They have many of the same ingredients and flavor profiles, just in a bowl form rather than rolled up into little bite-sized flavor bombs.
 They’re great because they’re delicious, and are easy to customize.

-Rinse and pat dry your salmon fillets.
+Pat your salmon fillets dry with paper towels.
 Put these in a large zip-lock bag along with half of the marinade mixture.
 Seal the bag and give the fish a very gentle massage to make sure the marinade is penetrating.
 You’ll want to leave these to marinate for at least 30 minutes.
 I usually try to leave them for an hour.

 When the fish is done marinating, line a baking sheet with foil and place the salmon fillets on it skin side down.
 Put them into a cold oven, and then set your oven to 400 degrees and your timer for 25 minutes.
 I use this method every time I cook salmon, no matter how I’ve prepared it.
 The result will be perfectly cooked salmon every time.
 You might smell a little “burning,” but don’t worry.
 The salmon isn’t burning, it’s just the sugars in the honey and the soy sauce caramelizing.
 It’s fine.
 Everything’s fine.